Losing weight and losing fight are not necessarily the same processes, although they certainly are similar.

 One excellent way to achieve your goals of having a flatter or smaller midsection is to perform various planks and isometric ab exercises, followed by steady-state fasted cardio.

-Isometric ab exercises such as the forearm plank or the high-plank are excellent for increasing your body’s ability to burn fat in the abdominals because it strengthens and builds the muscles of this region in a complete scope.
+Isometric ab exercises such as the forearm plank or the high-plank are excellent for increasing your body’s ability to burn fat in the abdominals because it strengthens and builds core muscles in a complete scope.

 Sit-ups and crunches are not nearly as effective as these exercises because they only work the “front” part of your abdominals.